elcontraption/illustrator-point-exporter/README.md

 # Illlustrator: point coordinate exporter
-Illustrator exporter to get point coordinates from layers as JSON.
+JSON exporter for Adobe Illustrator: get point coordinates from paths by layer.

 Work in progress.

+## Usage
+1. Clone/download this repo locally.
+- In Illustrator, File > Scripts > Other Script and locate exporter.js.
+- Name and save your JSON export.